dkfurrow/eia-retail-analysis/Price_of_Power_1.md

 <img src="./files/2018_dereg_residential_prices_bar.png" alt="2018 Bar chart residential retail Texas">

-So, some of the companies with *the most customers* also charge *the highest prices.*  But there are 66 suppliers represented here, many with substantially better pricing than the *weighted average.*
+So, the companies with *the most customers* also charge *the highest prices.*  But there are 66 suppliers represented here, the majority of whom have substantially better pricing than the *weighted average.*

 By the way, it's fair to repeat: in an unregulated market, simple price may not be the only issue...a customer might value Green power, for example, and be willing to pay for it.
 Companies offer 'stable bill' plans, for example, where the 12-month total absolute bill is constant--a form of insurance.
-Finally, in cases like my EFL above, there's implicit financing--I lend money to my supplier in off-peak months, my supplier lends money to me in peak months.
+Finally, consumer credit is bundled-- in cases like my EFL above, there's implicit financing--I lend money to my supplier in off-peak months, my supplier lends money to me in peak months.

 So, who are those large suppliers on the right side of the graph ([block 4, here](https://github.com/dkfurrow/eia-retail-analysis/blob/master/eia_retail_analysis1.py))?